Strange-boy/Companion/README.md

     - [ ] Title and Description
 - [ ] Movie Recommendation
     - [ ] a list of movies based on categories
-- [ ] Integrating Netflix into the project
+- [ ] Integrating TMDB into the project
     - [ ] Search bar
     - [ ] Movie suggestions based on GPT